andyjessop/vs-app/README.md

 - promotes highly-decoupled and long-lived code,
 - does not tie your code to a single view library,
 - provides simple integration for micro-frontends,
-- lowers your level of technical debt.
+- lowers your level of technical debt,
+- is fully-featured but is tiny (< 7KB all-in)

 ## Usage